SomeAnticsDev/someantics.dev/src/streams/2021-08-03-debugging-semantics.md

 <i class="timecode">[00:02:39]</i> **Ben:** Gotcha!
 Gotcha.

 Well, right now we are not looking at any screens, but I think I'm gonna go ahead and just start showing screens, just so that, first of all, we can show off Ashlee's Twitter.
 Go follow Ashlee on Twitter if you aren't already.
-Consistently great accessibly advice.
+Consistently great accessibility advice.

 <i class="timecode">[00:02:56]</i> **Ashlee:** Thank you!